Complement is a blood test that measures the activity of certain proteins in the liquid portion of your blood.

 There is no special preparation.

 Total complement activity (CH50, CH100) looks at the overall activity of the complement system.
-Typically, other tests that are more specific for the suspected disease are performed first.
-C3 and C4 are the most commonly measured complement components.
+In most cases, other tests that are more specific for the suspected disease are done first.
+C3 and C4 are the complement components measured most often.

-A complement test may be used to monitor patients with an autoimmune disorder and to see if treatment for their condition is working.
-For example, patients with active lupus erythematosus may have lower-than-normal levels of the complement proteins C3 and C4.
+A complement test may be used to monitor people with an autoimmune disorder.
+It is also used to see if treatment for their condition is working.
+For example, people with active lupus erythematosus may have lower-than-normal levels of the complement proteins C3 and C4.

 - Total blood complement level: 41 to 90 hemolytic units